 Large scale sewer cleaning work is typically performed by contractor on a bi-annual basis.
-The most recent round of sewer cleaning was performed this reporting period, which included a quantity of 30,000°.
-Other intermittent sewer cleaning was performed on an as-needed basis.
+Intermittent sewer cleaning was performed on an as-needed basis.

 F.3: Municipal Operations Storm Water Control

 The Goal of this program is to directly reduce the amount of contaminants entering the storm sewer system, as a result of municipal operations.